Stevenfavour/Linuxfundametal0/README28.md

 ![](/Img28/11.png)

-## Managing Build Dependencies by using Caching strategy.
+## Managing Build Dependencies by using a Caching strategy.

-Handling dependecies and services required for builds process is crucial.
+Handling dependencies and services required for the build process is crucial.
 We utilize caching so as to reduce the time spent on downloading and installing dependencies repeatedly.

 The script below is an example of this.